opensearch-project/job-scheduler/README.md

-# Open Distro for Elasticsearch Job Scheduler
+# OpenSearch Job Scheduler

-Open Distro for Elasticsearch JobScheduler plugin provides a framework for Elasticsearch plugin developers to schedule periodical jobs running within Elasticsearch nodes.
+OpenSearch JobSchedule plugin provides a framework for OpenSearch plugin developers to schedule periodical jobs running within OpenSearch nodes.
 You can schedule jobs by specify an interval, or using Unix Cron expression to define more flexible schedule to execute your job.

-Elasticsearch plugin developers can easily extend JobScheduler plugin to schedule jobs like running aggregation query against raw data and save the aggregated data into a new index every hour, or keep monitoring the shard allocation by calling Elasticsearch API and post the output to a Webhook.
+OpenSearch plugin developers can easily extend JobScheduler plugin to schedule jobs like running aggregation query against raw data and save the aggregated data into a new index every hour, or keep monitoring the shard allocation by calling OpenSearch API and post the output to a Webhook.

 ## Build
 The JobScheduler plugin uses the [Gradle](https://docs.gradle.org/4.10.2/userguide/userguide.html)